GongShengyue/MSFS-MapNG/README.md

 # Installing

-- Download the Server.zip file
+- Download the MsfsMapNG.Server.v0.1.0.zip file from release on the right side of the page
 - Extract the contents to a location of your choosing.
 - Start Microsoft Flight Simulator 2020
 - Run MsfsMapNG Server.exe